nischithbm/sailfish-logger4sh/README.md

     log_debug "Your Debug message here"
     log_trace "Your Trace message here"

 Customization
 -------------
 Once you load bash-logger by calling the source file from your script, <br />
 it will be initialized to the default configuration, which is specified above.<br />

-If you want to override the default configurations.
+If you want to override the default configurations.<br />
 Say you want to change the LOG_LEVEL to INFO

     # Load the source file
     source bash-logger.sh